 Livelihoods

 P10.
-Fair access to a decent livelihood is provided within the industry
+Fair access to a decent livelihood is provided for all people working in the industry

 C22.
 Profitability and competitiveness are encouraged